yoyoberenguer/EPROM/README.md

 The NOT pulse signal (100us) will trigger the values present on data bus D0 - D7 to Q0 - Q7 (74LS688 of the comparator inputs) from Q0-Q3 of both 74LS173 registers.

-The 74LS173 registers will keep the WORD until the next NOT pulse (next writing period), the WORD can then be compared with the SOURCE EPROM D0-D7 values during the VERIFY MODE
+The 74LS173 registers will keep the Byte until the next NOT pulse (next writing period), the Byte can then be compared with the SOURCE EPROM D0-D7 values during the VERIFY MODE

-At the same time a positive pulse is sent to the EPROM (100us) on NOT CE entry to write the WORD in the EPROM at the current address A0-A14.
+At the same time a positive pulse is sent to the EPROM (100us) on NOT CE entry to write the Byte in the EPROM at the current address A0-A14.

-On the falling edge of the main clock cycle, the DEST EPROM is shifting into the VERIGFY MODE and Q0 - Q7 present the data on the DATA bus (recorder WORD), While the source EPROM shift into the STANDBY MODE.
+On the falling edge of the main clock cycle, the DEST EPROM is shifting into the VERIGFY MODE and Q0 - Q7 present the data on the DATA bus (recorder Byte), While the source EPROM shift into the STANDBY MODE.
-The WORD from the target EPROM is then compared with the 8-bit register (values present on Q0-Q7)
+The Byte from the target EPROM is then compared with the 8-bit register (values present on Q0-Q7)

-If both WORDS are identical the output (pin 19) of the comparator 74LS688 is low otherwise the output is +5V
+If both Byte are identical the output (pin 19) of the comparator 74LS688 is low otherwise the output is +5V